2019 Vault Rankings

-Salesforce.com could fill the sky with its clouds.
-The company offers cloud-based applications that manage employee collaboration as well as customer information for sales (Salesforce Sales Cloud), marketing (Salesforce Marketing Cloud), and customer support (Salesforce Service Cloud).
+Salesforce.com Inc. is the top developer and seller of customer relationship management software with more than 150,000 users.
+The company offers cloud-based applications that manage customer relationships including Sales Cloud, Marketing and Commerce Cloud, and Service Cloud (for customer support) as well as the Salesforce Platform.
 Other products offer e-commerce, analytics, and social media tools through cloud-based applications.
-Salesforce counts more than 150,000 users of its customer relationship management (CRM) software, and its customers come from a variety of industries, including financial services, telecommunications, manufacturing, and entertainment.
+Salesforce’s customers come from a variety of industries, including financial services, telecommunications, manufacturing, entertainment, and government.
 It generates most of its revenue in the US.
+Salesforce bought Tableau for about $15.7 billion in 2019.

-Besides its big three cloud products – Sales Cloud, Service Cloud, and Marketing Cloud, Salesforce.com offers several others that help companies manage their relationships with customers.
+Besides its big three cloud products – Sales Cloud, Service Cloud, and Marketing and Commerce Cloud, Salesforce offers several others that help companies manage their relationships with customers.

-They include: Commerce Cloud, which provides e-commerce experience tools for web, mobile, social, and store environments; Community Cloud, which helps companies create and manage branded digital destinations for customers, partners, and employees; IoT (Internet of Things) Cloud, which helps companies collect information from connected devices, products, sensors, and apps; Analytics Cloud, which helps an employee across explore business data and uncover from any device; and Salesforce Quip, a productivity tool designed for teams.
+They include: Community Cloud, which helps companies create and manage branded digital destinations for customers, partners, and employees; IoT (Internet of Things) Cloud, which helps companies collect information from connected devices, products, sensors, and apps; Analytics Cloud, which helps an employee explore business data from any device; and Salesforce Quip, a productivity tool designed for teams.

 Salesforce also offers consulting services for deployment, training, and design and integration.